British Railway Modelling: RMweb

-RMweb was started by Andy York, evolving as a private website forum over a number of years.
+RMweb was started by the late Andy York, evolving as a private website forum over a number of years.
 Funding initially was by means of donation drives, especially needed when the site became very popular and busy, increasing the costs.
 York started the forum, with the support of his partner John, while he was unemployed which allowed him to give a lot of time to the project following the breakup of his Right Said Fred tribute act.
 The site was acquired by Warners Group Publications with Andy remaining as editor, assisted by Phil Parker.

-RMweb enjoys close links with many manufactures including, Accurascale, Hornby, Dapol, Kernow Model Centre, Bachmann.
+RMweb enjoys close links with many manufactures including, Accurascale, Hornby, Dapol, Kernow Model Centre, Bachmann, Rapido Trains UK, Revolution Trains.

 RMweb celebrated its 10th birthday on 15 March 2015.

-With the purchase of other magazines by Warners Group Publications (Garden Rail, Narrow Gauge Railways and Model Engineering), the RMweb forum was restructured to allow these to use it as their discussion forum.

-A number of layouts and projects first started on RMweb have gone on to be featured in BRM.

-On 26 April 2020, RMweb held a virtual Members Day 2020 in aid of NHS Charities Together.